kalfasyan/plakakia/README.md

  Check the output directory you specified in the yaml file for results.

 ## B. Online tile generation
-In this scenario you want to apply tiling on images that you have loaded in memory (e.g. during model inference).
+In this scenario you want to apply tiling on images - *with any number of channels* - that you have loaded in memory (e.g. during model inference).
 ```
 from plakakia.utils_tiling import tile_image
 import cv2